This is a very strange year for us all.

 Every day we will be learning a new sound.
 At Hanley Swan we follow the ‘Read, Write, Inc’ scheme (Please see the ‘Read, Write, Inc information page).
 It is multi-sensory, active and particularly suitable for young children.
 It also means that the children are being taught the main 42 sounds of English, not just the alphabet sounds.
 With this knowledge they are taken through stages of blending sounds to form words and then to reading.
 At the same time they are taught to write by identifying the sound and relating the letter to those sounds.
 To help you understand a little bit more about phonics I will send home an information booklet for you to read.
 It will be in your child’s ‘Reading folder’ along with some other games to play.

-Reinforcement of the sounds is very important and over the next few weeks I will be sending the new sound home each day that we have been learning in class.
+Reinforcement of the sounds is very important and each week I post on the 'This Week' page the letters that we will be covering.
 Please spend a few minutes each evening going over the sounds with your child and helping them to learn them.
 You can read them, spot them around the house, spot them in magazines & newspapers and find them in reading/story books.
 Most important of all is to have fun with them.

 At Hanley Swan primary school we use the cursive script for writing.
 The children are taught cursive handwriting right from the start in class 1.
 This is important for parents to know in case you are writing outside of school.
 All letters start and finish on the line, if you are unsure about the letters there is a printable alphabet on the ‘Supporting your child in class 1’ page.

 Activities in maths will involve sorting, matching, counting and shape/pattern work.
 Initially these will be largely practical and include the playing of number games and singing and acting out number songs and rhymes, followed by the undertaking of simple recording activities.